Media like the AP promote unproven stem cell clinics such as R3 Stem Cell

 I was reminded of R3 Stem Cell again just now.
 The Associated Press (AP) ran a PR on R3 Stem like it was a news story.
 I keep an eye open for news and ads on unproven stem cell clinics, which is how this popped up on my radar screen.

-For years now many media firms have been promoting unproven stem cells in various ways.
+For years now many media firms have been promoting unproven stem cells.
 It seems to be getting worse too and I’m sad to see the AP involved now.

 R3 stem cell